pragyaai/ndna/_llm/FAQ.md

 4. **Empirical ablation.**
    We cross-validate findings against synthetic blends where cultural priors are intentionally neutralized (e.g., balanced datasets across languages).
 Emergent artifacts would still show divergence in such cases, while genuine cultural priors would not.

-## How can we formally distinguish CIVIC's latent cultural priors from confounding effects such as token frequency artifacts or syntactic distribution biases?
+✶ **How can we formally distinguish CIVIC's latent cultural priors from confounding effects such as token frequency artifacts or syntactic distribution biases?**

-This concern strikes at the core of whether CIVIC truly reveals cultural priors, or merely reflects surface-level distributional biases present in token frequencies or syntactic patterns.
+➠ This concern strikes at the core of whether CIVIC truly reveals cultural priors, or merely reflects surface-level distributional biases present in token frequencies or syntactic patterns.
 To resolve this, CIVIC employs a **multi-resolution geometric audit** backed by precise mathematical measures:

 1. **Spectral isolation of semantic manifold structure.**
    Token frequency artifacts predominantly affect the density of token embeddings, not their high-order spectral relationships.
 CIVIC computes: